-Use the included paper template to cut a square hole in the ceiling, leaving at least 5' (1.5m) from the walls on all sides.
-For optimal performance increase distance from walls to 6 1/2' (2m).
-The ceiling opening must be slightly larger than the cassette body and smaller than the panel for the components to install correctly.
-Carefully measure and mark the locations where the ceiling holes will be drilled for the suspension bolts.
+- Use the included template to cut a rectangular hole in the ceiling between two ceiling joists, leaving at least 8"(203mm) space from the walls on all sides.
+The ceiling opening must be slightly larger than the cassette body and smaller than the panel for the components to install correctly. - 2.
+With two (2) people, use the provided holes running along to the long sides of the cassette to screw the cassette to the ceiling joists.
+Use six (6) ST8.050 screws.